You know you’re a hiker when…

 when can justify spending $30 on a pair of socks.

 when you practice the french technique on your college campus hills.

-when you’re kids start thinking hiking is actually your job.
+when your kids start thinking hiking is actually your job.

 when Mountain House, Backpacker’s Pantry and other freeze-dried foods are on your grocery list.

 when you’ve weighed your fuel for your stove and know the exact burn time because you’ve timed it in your kitchen.